hayasalman/A-B-Testing-Experimental-Design/README.md

    To check for the Python packages : ```conda list```

-- Download Python packages in Anaconda Terminal (we can use pip or conda interchangeably)
+- Download Python packages in Anaconda Terminal (we can use pip or conda interchangeably).

   ```pip install pandas```